xiwcx/sass-intro/README.md

 -  Control Directives
 -  Debug

-### Best Practices

-*The longer this gets the more I think it would go better after Compass*

-- Two layer abstraction
-- Populate your extends with a mixin (rwd gotcha)
-- Partials for code organization and mental sanity
-    - It's easier to wrap your head around what this code should do and avoid spreading rules around the css file if you wall it in with a partial.
-- Remember: DON'T EDIT THE CSS
-    - All people working on a project need to buy in to sass
-    - Junk file for the bits and pieces, people who don't know scss

 Pretty exhausting to write and maintain your own library.
 Sass is extensible.
 There are a few libraries built on top of it, but we're going to focus on